sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 </td>
 <td>
 <p>
-I'm a Dickson instructor at the University of Chicago during the 2025-26 academic year; I will then be at the IAS in Fall 2026; and I will then head to Johns Hopkins University as an assistant professor.
+I'm an NSF Postdoc, Simons Postdoc, and Dickson instructor at the University of Chicago during the 2025-26 academic year; I will then be at the IAS in Fall 2026; and I will then head to Johns Hopkins University as an assistant professor in Jan 2027.
 I'm broadly interested in algebraic topology, characteristic p (and v1, v2, ...) geometry, and geometric representation theory, but my interests are constantly changing.
 Outside of math, I spend a bunch of time playing the drums, listening to (mostly instrumental) prog metal, and playing basketball.
 </p>
 <p>
 I was a graduate student at Harvard until 2025, where I was fortunate to be